learn-co-students/nyc-web-091718/03-one-to-many-relationships/README.md

 ## Outline

 * Review yesterday's material
+  * we created classes
+  * we created instances of classes
+  * we created methods to alter the attributes of the class
 * self... maybe global
 * Dive into today's material

-# we created classes
-# we created instances of classes
-# we created methods to alter the attributes of the class

 ## Deliverables

 * Create a User class.
 The class should have these methods:
-  * `#initialize` which takes a username and have
-  * a reader method for the username

   * `#tweets` that returns an array of Tweet instances
-  * `#post_tweet` that takse a message, creates a new tweet, and adds it to the user's tweet collection

 * Create a Tweet class.
 The class should have these methods:
-  * `Tweet#message` that returns a string

   * `Tweet#user` that returns an instance of the user class
-  * `Tweet.all` that returns all the Tweets created.
   * `Tweet#username` that returns the username of the tweet's user